What Are Stock Alerts and How Do They Actually Work?

 What Makes One Alert App Better Than Another

 Speed from event to notification, breadth of what's monitored, and whether alerts are noisy (too many, low signal) or genuinely filtered.
+The twelve buzzes you ignored today are a design failure somewhere, not a personal failing.

 FAQ